 Calpe's business falls into four of the Solvency II lines of business.
 The table below summarises the performance of those lines of business on a gross and net basis.
-Figures are presented on both a gross assumed basis and on a net basis after all outwards reinsurance, including the TRL Quota Share described in Section B1.
+Figures are presented on both a gross assumed and a net basis after all outwards reinsurance, including the TRL Quota Share described in section B1.